Contact Us

 + More

-There are thousands of blocklists that are managed by various organizations and each one has different specifications for how a domain or IP ends up on their list.
-Sometimes known as a DNSBL or RBL these services are spam blocking lists for use by ISPs and mailbox providers.
-Some lists are more important while others may not have a significant impact on your delivery rates.
-Below we have compiled a list of the blocklists that can most commonly be encountered.
+There are thousands of blocklists managed by various organizations, each with different specifications for how a domain or IP ends up on their list.
+Sometimes known as a DNSBL (Domain Name System Blacklist) or RBL (Realtime Blackhole List), these services are spam blocking lists used by ISPs and mailbox providers to filter unwanted email.

 High Impact Blocklists

 • Spamhaus is the most well-respected and widely used blocklist in the world.
-A listing at Spamhaus will have a negative effect on your ability to deliver emails to your customer’s inbox and can cause bounce rates of over 50%.
+A listing at Spamhaus will have a negative effect on your ability to deliver emails and can cause bounce rates of over 50%.
 Evidence suggests that most of the top North American ISPs use Spamhaus to inform blocking decisions.

 Medium Impact Blocklists